Need a better shipping solution?

 While there aren’t a great many SimpleSite reviews out there, most of the ones I’ve seen make mention of the obvious limitations of the platform.
 The lackluster themes get a good amount of criticism, as does the meager amount of features.
 The limited customization options and the general lack of value in the paid plans get mentioned as well.

 Though billing complaints are not ubiquitous among SimpleSite customers, a few have reported seeing unauthorized charges on their credit card from SimpleSite.

-Customers on TrustPilot rate SimpleSite an average of 7.3 out of 10.
+Customers on Trustpilot give SimpleSite an average of 4/5 stars.
 It goes to show that even given the glaring limitations of SimpleSite, it generally does what its customers expect of it, though you’ll find criticism as well.
 Part of SimpleSite’s puzzling popularity has to do with the fact that the platform has a considerable base of longtime users in Europe who appreciate the extreme simplicity and aren’t too bothered by the lack of business-friendly features.

 Picking on SimpleSite doesn’t feel very sporting.
 Punching down doesn’t bring me any satisfaction.
 SimpleSite isn’t trying to be Weebly or Wix.
-It’s just a dated website builder that allows people around the world to create a functional website, and even sell a few items, for free.
-It’s an honest product put out by an identifiable company, and, unlike certain other products in this shark-infested industry, I’m glad it exists.
+It’s just a limited, dated website builder that allows people around the world to create a functional website and even sell a few items for free.
+It’s an honest product put out by an identifiable company, and it seems to retain a base of satisfied users, so I’m glad it exists.

 However, it wouldn’t be fair if I didn’t point out the obvious: SimpleSite is an anachronism.
 It simply doesn’t have the features necessary to satisfy the needs of most small businesses.
 The whole enterprise is so thinly featured that there’s not much to say about it.
 What’s more, the fact that you can’t choose when to publish your site or undo your edits is rather unforgivable, in my view.